 Householders and residents who know that their homes are at a higher risk of flooding, due to it being historically subject to flooding or they live in close proximity to a watercourse, are asked to consider putting their own simple plans in place so that everyone in the household knows what to do if the area begins to flood.

-The Environment Agency has lots of advice available either online on their floods pages.
+The Environment Agency has lots of advice available at GOV.UK - Flooding and Extreme Weather.
 Leaflets which contain tips can also be obtained at libraries and other council buildings cross the county.
 Individuals may also wish to visit the local builders' merchant to see what is available to assist in home flood defences.

 The Flood Hub